IsaiahTSE/grandverse.github.io/README.md

-# grandverse.github.io
+# Grandverse
-A teaser website for Grandverse
+Welcome to Grandverse!
+A new Miiverse clone to be for all ages.